What I fear most is power with impunity. I fear abuse of power, and the power to abuse.Isabel Allende

 Don’t Blame The Victim

-There are individuals who don’t understand the paralyzing effect of sexual harassment or comprehend that the person responsible for it is the harasser.
+There are individuals who don’t understand the paralyzing effect of sexual harassment or sexual assault or comprehend that the person responsible for it is the harasser.
 That he or she is fully responsible for the harassment and the person being harassed is not.
 It’s not their fault.
 It’s nothing they did.
 They are not responsible in any way.

 Fashion Designer Donna Karan initially defended Harvey Weinstein by stating that women invite sexual harassment by how they dress or present themselves.
 She later repented and apologized and referred to her comment as a huge mistake.
 Unfortunately, the reality is one does not make such a statement without it being part of their true belief system.
 Large parts of the population, including women, really have the belief system that somehow the victim is to blame.
 Whether it’s conscious or unconscious, it’s still present.
-Thus further complicating a women’s desire to share about their sexual harassment.
+Thus further complicating a women’s desire to share about their sexual harassment or sexual assault.
 Furthermore, this makes it even more difficult for women to share with a friend, or someone close, even without reporting the harassment.
 This causes further alienation of the victim.

 There Isn’t Usually A Simple Solution